 DQL¶

-DQL (Debug Query Language) is the core query language of the Guance platform, designed for efficient querying and analysis of time series data, log data, event data, and more.
-DQL combines the semantic expression of SQL with the syntax structure of PromQL, aiming to provide users with a flexible and powerful query tool.
+DQL (Debug Query Language) is the core query language of the Guance platform, specifically designed for efficiently querying and analyzing time series data, log data, event data, etc. DQL combines the semantic expression of SQL with the syntax structure of PromQL, aiming to provide users with a flexible and powerful query tool.

-This document will help you quickly understand the basic syntax and design philosophy of DQL, and demonstrate how to write DQL queries through examples.
+This document will help you quickly understand the basic syntax and design concepts of DQL, and demonstrate how to write DQL queries through examples.

 Basic Query Structure¶